 THIS WAS NOT OUR IDEA.
 EAMON ALL THE WAY!

-She told me she would get me the stuff I needed from the craft store and I all needed to do was Venmo her and then one glorious Friday afternoon; we sat on her patio and she social distance taught me how to be an art teacher while we drank Starbucks that SHE treated me to.
+She said she’d get me the supplies I needed from the craft store and I all had to do was Venmo her, and then one lovely Friday afternoon we sat on her patio and she social distance taught me how to be an art teacher while we sipped Starbucks that SHE treated me to.